Vardenafil (generic Levitra) tablets to treat erectile dysfunction available to buy online in 5mg, 10mg, and 20mg strengths.Start order

 Why is vardenafil cheaper than Levitra?

-Levitra is the brand name given to the product when it was first licensed by the drug company Bayer.
+Levitra was the brand name given to the product when it was first licensed by the drug company Bayer.
 The active ingredient is vardenafil.
 Until the license for Levitra expired, it would have been illegal for other drug manufacturers to copy the product under a different name.
 However now the license has run out, this is no longer the case and generic Levitra - vardenafil - products are available.

 Brand name products command the highest prices, because they are unique, and also because of the high costs to research and develop a new drug.
 The drug companies need time to recoup their investment.
 Generic medicines however are very much cheaper.